sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 As of Sparkle 2.4, you can embed plain text release notes using `<description sparkle:format="plain-text">`.

-As of Sparkle 2.9 (beta) and macOS 12, you can embed markdown release notes using `<description sparkle:format="markdown">`.
+As of Sparkle 2.9 and macOS 12, you can embed markdown release notes using `<description sparkle:format="markdown">`.

 ## Full release notes